 The SFA intend to raise individual contributions.
-Ministers have confirmed that the fee assumption will remain at 50% in 2014/15.
-In line with the majority of other colleges, Aquinas College will increase tuition fees in accordance with the rising fee assumptions.
+Ministers have confirmed that the fee assumption remains at 50%.
+In line with the majority of other Colleges, Aquinas College will increase tuition fees in accordance with the rising fee assumptions.
 The price elasticity of adult learning is not yet fully understood.
-The risk for the College is that demand falls off as fees increased.
+The risk for the College is that demand falls off as fees increase.
 This will impact on the growth strategy of the College.
-From 2013/14 all students aged 24 and above have been expected to fund 100% of their course costs either by their own resources or by taking out a Government loan.
+From 2014/15 all students aged 24 and above have been expected to fund 100% of their course costs either by their own resources or by taking out a Government loan.
 This funding will cease for any student if they leave the course at any stage in the academic year.
 This introduces more uncertainty into the delivery of courses for adults.